rholway/MLB-stat-modeling/Capstone-I.md

 ### Misc.

-Teams winning 95 or more games will likely advance to the post season, while teams winning less than 95 games are not as likely to advance.
+Teams winning 95 or more games will likely advance to the postseason, while teams winning less than 95 games are not as likely to advance.
 For this reason, I broke up the teams into two categories (teams winning more than or equal to 95 games and teams winning less than 95 games).
 I then compared major offensive statistics between the two categories and created a visualization.

 <p align="center"><img src='figures/offensive-comparison.png'/>